fralps/roast-my-ui/README.md

 _Developed in 1 week during the Svelte x AdonisJS Kinoba hackathon I organized from June 10th to June 14th 2024_

+_The purpose here was to discover and learn InertiaJS plugged with Svelte components_

 ![Hackathon Logo](hackathon-logo.png)

 ## Tech stack